 - Continued polish for users of Apple’s Retina screens

 - Only integral Flash Player plugin is now PepperFlash (version 184.108.40.2061) – Pepperflash is a cross-platform API for plugins for web browsers.
-According to Google, it is currently an experimental feature of Chrome so it is odd that it is now the only integral player…
+According to Google, it is currently an experimental feature so it is odd that it is now the only integral player…

 Early reports from some users report audio and video problems as a result of using Pepperflash.
 If you encounter issues, try installing the standalone Adobe Flash plugin for non-IE browsers and disabling the Pepperflash plugin.
 See our guide on disabling Flash plugins to resolve crashes.